OmidGhasemi21/introduction_to_R_workshop/scripts/workshop_notes.md

 - Participants in the group with simple arguments have lower ratings for opposing arguments (They are more easily dissuaded than those in the group with complex arguments).

-- There are significant associations between CRT, AOT-E, Numeracy, and mindware with both persuasion and dissuasion indexes in each group and in the entire sample.
+- There are significant associations between thinking style (CRT), open-mindedness (AOT-E), reasoning ability (mindware), and numeracy scales with both persuasion and dissuasion indexes in each group and in the entire sample.
 The relationship between these measures should be stronger, although not significantly, for participants in the group with complex arguments.

 <img src="/Users/45050007/OneDrive - Macquarie University/Educational/Desktop/My Talks/introduction_to_R/inputs/prediction_plot.png" width="550px" height="400px" style="display: block; margin: auto;" />